-This might seem like a no-brainer, but again, when the excitement takes over it’s easy to fall in love with your donor’s baby pictures and 20 year old model status, but unfortunately young and beautiful doesn't always equal fertile.
+This might seem like a no-brainer, but again, when the excitement takes over it’s easy to fall in love with your donor’s baby pictures and 20-year-old model status, but unfortunately young and beautiful doesn't always equal fertile.
 If the right egg donor screening isn’t done, you could find yourself in my shoes.
-The first donor I ever chose with another agency was a first time egg donor.
-I chose her solely based on her physical characteristics , and didn’t ask any questions about her fertility or health history.
+The first donor I ever chose with another agency was a first-time egg donor.
+I chose her solely based on her physical characteristics and didn’t ask any questions about her fertility or health history.
 I trusted that the right tests were done and that if she was in the database, chances were, she was fertile as a turtle.
 WRONG.

 The day before her IVF retrieval, the majority of her eggs had dissolved.
 We had already invested so much emotionally and financially.
 To say I was heartbroken was an understatement.
-I was naive to think that an egg donor equaled a baby, but unfortunately that is not the case.
+I was naive to think that an egg donor equaled a baby, but unfortunately, that is not the case.

-This isn’t to say that first time donor’s aren’t fertile, because obviously they all have to start somewhere, but working with the right egg donor agency and fertility clinic is extremely important.
+This isn’t to say that first-time donors aren’t fertile, because obviously, they all have to start somewhere, but working with the right egg donor agency and fertility clinic is extremely important.
 Find out what type of fertility screening is done.
-Ask your doctor “would you choose this donor if it was for your own family”?
+Ask your doctor “Would you choose this donor if it was for your own family”?
 There are no guarantees in this process, so we have to make educated decisions.
-Your doctor and agency Case Manager should be able to help you narrow down your search, because they ultimately want you to have success too.
+Your doctor and agency Case Manager should be able to help you narrow down your search because they ultimately want you to have success too.
 Don’t be afraid to involve them in the process.

 At Donor Nexus, the egg donors' pre-screening evaluations begin immediately upon selection and adhere to the industry’s highest standards.
-Pre-screenings consist of a psychological evaluation, a genetic consult, legal consult and medical evaluation.
+Pre-screenings consist of a psychological evaluation, a genetic consult, a legal consult, and medical evaluation.
 This process is done before moving forward with the donor to ensure that she is ready for every aspect of the cycle.

 Before you go looking at GPAs and eye color, it’s important to ensure your donor is healthy.
 Look at their family history.
 Are their parents still living?
 What about grandparents?
 Was there any mental illness in the family?
 Or cancer?
 What about allergies?
 Find out what genetic screening has taken place and if your donor is a carrier of anything.
 Your egg donor agency should supply you with all of this info.